srinithipsg/Search-OpenAIdocs/README.md

 #### OpenAI DocQA: Question Answering on OpenAI Documentation

 ##### Project Description:
-This project enables users to scrape OpenAI documentation and perform question answering tasks using the extracted data.
-It aims to provide a seamless experience for retrieving information from OpenAI's extensive documentation.
+This objective of this project is to perform question answering tasks on OpenAI docuemntation.

 The described process involves using content retrieved from the Apify actor via an API for a Question & Answering system.
 Here's a breakdown of the steps: